graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `objectLike`

-A curried wrapper around Object.defineProperty.
+A curried wrapper around `Object.defineProperty`.
 Takes a property name string, a property descriptor object and the object that the property hould be defined on.
 Returns the object o, after having defined the relevant property per the descriptor.
 Throws a TypeError if the descriptor is not an object.

 #### Examples ####